25 de Abril Bridge: Expansion

 The upper platform, running 70 m above water, had four car lanes, two in each direction, with a dividing guardrail.
 On 23 July 1990, the guardrail was removed and a fifth, reversible lane was created.
 On 6 November 1998, the side walls were extended and reinforced to make space for the present six lanes.
 Cars crossing the bridge make a peculiar hum - listen (59s) - because the two inner lanes are made of metallic grating rather than asphalt to minimize aerodynamic forces by means of pressure equalization.

 Since 30 June 1999, the lower platform has carried a double track railway.
 To accommodate that, the bridge underwent extensive structural reinforcements, including a second set of main cables, placed above the original set, and the main towers were increased in height.
 The railway had been part of the initial design, but was eliminated for economy, so the initial structure was lightened.
 The original builder American Bridge Company was called again for the job, performing the first aerial spinning of additional main cables on a loaded, fully operational suspension bridge.

 Traffic soon increased well beyond predictions, and has remained at maximum capacity despite the enlargement from four to six lanes, the addition of the railway, and the building of a second bridge serving Lisbon, the Vasco da Gama Bridge.

-A third bridge has been on and off government plans for some time, but the idea has been dropped presently, due to Portugal's budget constraints.
+A third bridge has been on and off government plans for some time, but in May 2024 the government announced to prioritize building this new bridge as part of the new Lisbon-Madrid high-speed rail line, to be finalized in 2034.